-Poet and literary critic Craig Morgan Teicher is the author of three books of poems, The Trembling Answers (BOA, 2017), To Keep Love Blurry (BOA, 2012), and Brenda Is in the Room and Other Poems, (CLP, 2007), winner of the Colorado Prize for Poetry.
+Poet and literary critic Craig Morgan Teicher is the author of three books of poems, The Trembling Answers (BOA, 2017), winner of the Lenore Marshall Poetry Prize, To Keep Love Blurry (BOA, 2012), and Brenda Is in the Room and Other Poems, (CLP, 2007), winner of the Colorado Prize for Poetry.
 He also wrote Cradle Book: Stories and Fables (BOA, 2010) and the chapbook Ambivalence and Other Conundrums (Omnidawn, 2014).
 His first collection of essays, We Begin in Gladness: How Poets Progress, will be published by Graywolf in November 2018.

 Teicher edited Once and For All: The Best of Delmore Schwartz (New Directions, 2016) and serves as a poetry editor for The Literary Review.
 He writes about books for many publications, including The New York Times Book Review, The Los Angeles Times, and NPR.